DUNE-DAQ/iomanager/docs/Updating.md

 } // namespace dunedaq
 ```

+## Use IOManager::configure() instead of NetworkManager/QueueRegistry configuration in tests

+Any tests that directly configure QueueRegistry and/or NetworkManager should instead configure IOManager.
+This translation is fairly straightforward, see [IOManager's unit test](https://github.com/DUNE-DAQ/iomanager/blob/f3a9eefe75811984b4b0864511e1ce61537ff342/unittest/IOManager_test.cxx#L117) for examples.

 ## Update DAQModuleHelper Usage

 Instead of `appfwk::queue_index` or `appfwk::queue_inst`, use `appfwk::connection_index` or `appfwk::connection_inst`.
 These methods return the iomanager::ConnectionRef objects needed to get the Sender and Receiver objects from the IOManager.